Scan-based trading: Pros and cons

 Another thing it may do is reduced time to market.
 SBT allows suppliers to put new products into retail outlets at no risk to the retailer, since the supplier continues to own the inventory until it is scanned at the point of sale.
 This allows the supplier to determine new item performance and adjust selection before wide-scale rollout.
 The result is increased selection of timely products which results in a better shopping experience for the consumer and increased sales for both the retailer and supplier because the "expert" on product, the supplier, who is in charge of inventory selection.
 On average, the time to roll out new CPG product is four weeks.
 Introducing new product with the “advanced” item synchronization business processes and the elimination of the item approval process inherent in scan-based trading reduces the time by at least one half.

 One disadvantage is the initial technological cost.
 There may be some other disadvantages to scan- based trading, such as increased inventory shrinkage.
-Also, employees have been known to take, steal consigner items for their own use, give them away, or even charge and keep; doing so can be thought to hurt their employer vendor's bottom line less that stealing vendor owned product.
+Also, employees have been known to take, steal consignor items for their own use, give them away, or even charge and keep; doing so can be thought to hurt their employer vendor's bottom line less than stealing vendor owned product.
 In addition, management could sell without scanning thereby realizing the revenue but with no cost therefore the entire sale goes directly to profit on the bottom line, but doing so is Embezzlement and can result in serious legal action and broken vendor relationships which dwarf the petty increase in revenue at the time of theft.

 For retailers, the implementation of SBT has been seen as a goal as it saves money and improves customer satisfaction.
 There are some benefits for retailers switching to SBT:

 There may be increased sales, typically driven by the supplier having more time in the store to merchandise its product, fill holes, and maintain plan-o-gram integrity.
 In addition, several retailers mentioned suppliers were able to make an additional stop at each store during the week to merchandise products and prevent out-of-stocks.
 Salmon and Associates reported that "a grocery retailer's sales increased in every product category it tested...
 Sales increases ranged from 1% to 5%, based on product category".
 Schnuck Markets reported a 4% increase in sales for its SBT pilot.

 SBT can result in reduced invoice/order processing costs.
 Retailers have reported that the cost to process SBT suppliers is much less than "normal" suppliers as items, price, promotions, and allowance disputes are greatly reduced by pre-set agreements and the use of EDI to synchronize item information between suppliers and retailers.
 Schnuck Markets reported a nearly 70% reduction in invoice deductions with time spent resolving item and price discrepancies cut in half.